Redocly/redocly-cli/docs/rules/schema-name-unique.md

 When generating code based on an OpenAPI definition, the code generator will create a class for each schema.
 If they are not uniquely named, the generator will append numbers.
 These numbers are non-deterministic.
-By adding a new schema with the same name it could change the name (appended number) of another one.
+By adding a new schema with the same component name it could change the name (appended number) of another one.

 This clearly is not optimal.
-Having unique schema names prevents such problems.
+Having unique schema component names prevents such problems.

 ## Configuration